wp-plugins/tdo-mini-forms/Readme.txt

 * The queuing functionality may get the time wrong if period set to greater than an hour

 == Version History ==

+=  v0.12.3: 4th July 2008 =
+* Bug in tdomf-msgs.php that would occur for unregistered users only
+* Auto Respond Email widget
+* Small mistake in whoami widget hack, "email" title used for webpage field
+* Checkbox settings were not being correctly passed in AJAX
+* Full paths are used, not just relative
+* Ban User/IP links from moderation email
+* Enabling extra debug messages and turning on error messages to user also turns on all error reporting in PHP
+* Added extra debug messages and handling around post_id 0 submissions (still dont' have a clue about them)
+* Moderation emails to admins can now be turned on if moderation is turned off
+* Custom Field summary was not appearing in admin emails

 = v0.12.2: 19th June 2008 =
 * Broken code got into v0.12.1 in the rush to get the patch for the security risk out.